brockmuellers/brockmuellers.github.io/README.md

 This is built on github pages with jekyll.
 There's some odd lualatex in here that generates a pdf resume.
 Wildly unnecessary, but it was fun to write.

+Disclaimer: I'm not a front-end dev and this site reflects that fact.

 Find me at [brockmuellers.com](http://brockmuellers.com).

 ## References for myself